SCALE YOUR AMAZON BUSINESS SMARTER WITH SMARTSCOUT

 Source: Amazon

-In some areas, Amazon also offers an “Instant Pay” option.
+In some areas, Amazon also offers an “Instant Pay” (or Anytime Pay) feature.
 This lets Flex drivers who have an Amazon Flex Debit Card cash out their earnings right away, instead of waiting for the regular deposit.
 This service has no extra fees.

 Your weekly payment includes the base delivery rate and any customer tips.
 Tips are added to your total and paid out with your weekly paycheck.